randdusing/cordova-plugin-bluetoothle/readme.md

 7. Remove the willRestoreState function
 8. Optionally remove 'NSString *const pluginName = @"bluetoothleplugin";' since it's no longer used

-//TODO Add for peripheral mode
+//TODO Make background mode conditional for both central and server.

 Updating the plugin for iOS sometimes causes BluetoothLePlugin.m to be removed from the Compile Sources and CoreBluetooth.framework to be removed from Link Binary with Libraries.
 To fix: